 What to look out for

 • Eligibility.
-Some lenders may require a deposit on certain types of vehicle, or those that exceed a certain price point.
+Some lenders may require a deposit on certain types of vehicles or those that exceed a certain price point.

 • Interest rates.
 Like with any loan, the interest rate will probably be the biggest cost consideration.
 Lenders might charge a higher rate for riskier loans with low or no deposit, so it’s worth using our comparison tables to try to find the lowest rates going.
 It might even be a good idea to get a couple of different quotes to compare.